 These products help take the stress off your gastrointestinal tract and assist your body in breaking down the fats and sugars you’re about to pile onto your plate.
-Digestive enzymes aid in the breakdown of foods into micronutrients, allowing you to extract amino acids from proteins like turkey, fatty acids and cholesterol from fats like stuffing, and simple sugars from carbohydrates like pumpkin pie.
+Digestive enzymes help to dissolve foods into micronutrients, allowing you to extract amino acids from proteins like turkey, fatty acids and cholesterol from fats like stuffing, and simple sugars from carbohydrates like pumpkin pie.

-Since the majority of your immune system is located in the digestive tract, added sugar, alcohol and stress can easily contribute to a decrease in good bacteria in your system.
-Without a sufficient amount of good bacteria in your gut, you may experience some unwanted and uncomfortable physical and mental side effects like gas, bloating, and even mental fogginess.
-A probiotic supplement can help maintain digestive health and strengthen the immune system so that you can continue to enjoy the festivities.
+Since much of your immune system is found in the digestive tract, what happens there shows up in the rest of your body.
+The combination of added sugar, alcohol and stress can cause inflammation in the gut, making its walls more permeable and the degrading the presence of good bacteria.
+The trouble is, without enough good bacteria in your gut, you may experience some unwanted and uncomfortable physical and mental side effects like gas, bloating, and even mental fogginess.
+A probiotic supplement can help maintain digestive health and strengthen the immune system so that you can continue to enjoy the (socially distanced) festivities.

 Hydrate before your meal

 Water’s role in digestion is that it helps us break down solid foods and properly absorb nutrients.
-Skipping the aqua prior to eating decreases your body’s overall performance, which could lead to dehydration, decreased blood pressure and ultimately constipation.
-On the contrary, drinking too much water after your meal could dilute your digestive juices, making it hard for them to do their work, and will in turn cause further digestive upsets.
+Skipping this step ahead of your meal will lower your body’s overall performance, which could lead to dehydration, decreased blood pressure and ultimately constipation.
+On the contrary, drinking too much water after your meal could dilute your digestive juices, making it hard for them to do their work, and causing further digestive upset.

 Chew your food